* As with last season's thread, we'll be talking freely about races without spoiler tags, so please beware if you watch races on a delay! *

 Worth noting: In addition to Haas likely needing a new livery, they also dropped Nikita Mazepin, whose seat was only secured by the Uralkali sponsorship.
 Also, he's the sh*tty fail son of the company's owner, who is one of the oligarchs in Putin's inner circle.
 Indeed, a few weeks into Russia's unprovoked invasion of Ukraine both he and his father were added as individual targets of economic sanctions, so there's no world in which it would have been tenable for him to remain as a driver in any international racing series.

 The invite code to join is: bc10216117

-Drive to Survive, Netflix's excellent documentary series about the sport, an EXCELLENT way to introduced yourself to the sport.
-You'll learn all about the sport in general, meet the current drivers, and get a full recap of the 2018, 2019, and (once the third season is available at the end of February or start of March) 2020 seasons of the sport.
+Drive to Survive, Netflix's excellent documentary series about the sport, an great way to introduced yourself to the sport.
+You'll learn all about the sport in general, meet the current drivers, and get an abridged recap of the 2018 through 2021 seasons of the sport.